heavior/parametric-spoilboard/README.md

 Either option works well, because through holes do not require absolute precision.

 # How to use:
-Open Spoilboard.scad using OpenSCAD and read the comments in the file, you'll need to tune parameters and exportSTL for future use in your preferred CAD/CAM software
+Open Spoilboard.scad if you are using OpenSCAD, or Spoliboard.py if you are using Autodesk Fusion 360 Then read the comments in the file, you'll need to tune parameters to generate model, and then setup operations in your CAM software

 # Available renders:
-If you want quick access to the STL files, and don't want to play with OpenSCAD, check out these renders.
+If you want quick access to the STL files, and don't want to play with scripts, check out these renders.
 Please note that your might have an MDF board with different dimensions, different screws and otherwise different preferences, and you might have to tune the models in your favoride CAD software.
 I'd recommend tuning everything in OpenSCAD

 renders/3030-cncbed.stl - 3D model of Sainsmart Genmitsu 3030-pro cnc mill